urre/haircut-mcp/readme.md

 # Haircut MCP

-✂️ Get available haircut times from [Boka Direkt](https://www.bokadirekt.se/) for your salon and hairdresser.
+✂️ Get available haircut times from [Boka Direkt](https://www.bokadirekt.se/) for your salon, service and hairdresser.

 _Why?:_